Clock#

 Gets an ID from

-to trigger a periodic notification.
-The periodic notifications will start at timestart_time
+clockto trigger a periodic notification.
+The periodic notifications will start at timestart_timeand will then be fired with the giveninterval.- Parameters:

 start_time – the requested start time